Summary

 How does pill testing work?

-The pill testing service is voluntary, free of charge, anonymous and confidential.
+The pill testing service is free, confidential and anonymous.

-A trained peer worker will talk to you about the results of the substance you had tested, as well as general health and harm reduction advice.
+A trained healthcare worker will talk to you about the results of the substance you had tested and provide tailored health and harm reduction advice.

-- information about what the substance is made of, including the presence of any poisons, controlled substances or drugs of dependences
+- what the substance is made of, including the presence of any poisons, controlled substances or drugs of dependence

-- information about using drugs, including the possible consequences and advice on how to reduce the harms that the substance may cause
+- the possible consequences of using the drug and how to reduce the harms the substance may cause

-- advice about accessing health services or other supports.
+- how to access health services or other supports.

-For many, this will be the first time they've had a chance to talk openly with a health professional about drug use.
-It's a private, judgment-free space to ask questions, get advice, and think twice about their decisions.
+For many, this will be the first time they've had a chance to talk openly with a health professional about drug use in a confidential, legal, judgement-free space.

 You will not get into trouble for using the pill testing service as it is legal to use.